Space Launch System core stage: Beyond Artemis I

 In the 2023-24 time period, the second core stage, intended for its first crewed launch on Artemis II, was integrated in Building 103 at the Michoud Assembly Facility, with its engines fully installed.
 The core stage was then moved to the Kennedy Space Center by barge on July 16, 2024 before beginning integration with the rest of the stack in the Vehicle Assembly Building's High Bay 2 on December 19, 2024.
+The stage flew on April 1, 2026, launching the Artemis II crew on a lunar flyby that ended with their splashdown in the Pacific Ocean on April 10.

 In December 2022, Boeing made the decision to disperse some core stage production work to several sites, adding the Space Station Processing Facility and Vehicle Assembly Building High Bay 2 to the CS production flow.
 The company stated that the change was made to increase production capacity for core stages, to reduce cost per unit, and to enable the storage of stages not immediately needed.
 Projections were made of cost reductions of up to $50 million per stage as a result of the new flow, and Boeing stated that the increased use could enable it to produce two core stages per year.
+Boeing implemented the change with Artemis III beginning summer 2025.

 Contract extension and reworking

 The procurement of the core stage has been extended to allow for production of more than the originally ordered two stages, and a future contract award is expected to transfer operations of the Space Launch System and with it responsibility for procurement of the core stage away from NASA.
-In October 2019, NASA funded and authorised the beginining of production work of the third core stage, with a full contract option finalization in December 2022 allowing work to proceed at full scale towards the production of the fourth core stage and clarifying funding for both the third and fourth.
+In October 2019, NASA funded and authorised the beginning of production work of the third core stage, with a full contract option finalization in December 2022 allowing work to proceed at full scale towards the production of the fourth core stage and clarifying funding for both the third and fourth.
 In July of that year, NASA also announced its intention to shift operations of the Space Launch System to Deep Space Transport LLC, a joint venture of core stage manufacturer Boeing and boosters supplier Northrop Grumman under the Exploration Production and Operations Contract.
 Deep Space Transport would be responsible for operating the SLS for NASA, and would also be permitted to market the rocket to other customers.
 The contract was not open to competition, as alternative bidders would have had to establish new production lines for the rocket's stages, including the core stage, for which an alternate production line was estimated to require up to 10 years to set up.